 April 22, 2020 -- 8:30 pm Town Council Amends Emergency Ordinance No. 2020-01 On April 22, 2020, Seabrook Island Town Council held a meeting to consider amendments to Emergency Ordinance No. 2020-01, which was previously adopted on April 1st.
 In addition to several “housekeeping” items which were intended to bring the town’s ordinance into conformity with recent orders from the Governor of South Carolina, Town Council approved several amendments to the town’s current restrictions on short-term rental units.
 Effective immediately:

 The restrictions listed above apply to any dwelling unit or property that is rented, or offered for rent, to any individual or group of individuals, for temporary occupancy for a period not to exceed 28 days.
 As a reminder, the Governor’s Executive Order No. 2020-19 prohibits the rental of a short-term rental unit to any individual from the states of New York, New Jersey or Connecticut for a term of less than 90 days.
 The short-term rental restrictions do not apply to members of the property owner's immediate family, including a parent, sibling, child, spouse, grandparent or grandchild.
 More Information: View Emergency Ordinance No. 2020-01 (Amended) | View Town Council Meeting Video (YouTube) Short-Term Rental Violations In addition to the emergency restrictions on advertising and new check-ins, all rental properties operating within the town are required to have a valid town business license for 2020.
 The town’s code enforcement officers are actively working to identify, investigate and enforce alleged violations of the town’s ordinances.
 To date, the town has issued 8 ordinance summons for alleged violations.
 An additional 14 summons are currently pending issuance, and nearly a dozen potential violations are currently under investigation.
 Violations of a town ordinance can carry fines of up to $500.00 per day (plus state assessments and surcharges).
 Individuals who are found guilty of violating a town ordinance may also be subject to a suspension or revocation of their business license.
-To report a possible violation, please contact us by phone at (843) 768-9121 or by email at info@townofseabrookisland.org.
+To report a possible violation, please contact us by phone at (843) 768-9121 or by email at [email protected].
 Governor McMaster Relaxes Restrictions on Retail Stores On April 20th, Governor Henry McMaster issued Executive Order No. 2020-28, which authorized the limited reopening of the following types of retail establishments:

 The Governor’s order limits the maximum occupancy of any such business to the lesser of 5 people per 1,000 square feet or 20% of the establishment’s fire rated capacity.
 The following types of businesses were unaffected by the Governor’s order and must remain closed for the time being: restaurants and bars; entertainment venues and facilities; recreational and athletic facilities and activities; and close contact service providers.
 More Information: View Executive Order No. 2020-28 South Carolina Schools Closed for the Remainder of the Academic Year On April 22nd, Governor Henry McMaster and State Superintendent of Education Molly Spearman announced that all public schools in the state of South Carolina would remain closed for the remainder of the academic year.
 During a press conference on Wednesday morning, the Governor stated that he will issue an executive order next week detailing a plan to keep schools closed.
 Parents with children who attend private schools should contact those schools directly for more information about their operational plans for the remainder of the school year.
 Seabrook Island Town Hall Closed As a reminder, Town Hall remains closed and members of town staff are working remotely to provide “virtual services” to residents and business owners.
-For assistance during normal operating hours (Monday to Friday, 8:00 am to 4:00 pm), please contact us by phone at (843) 768-9121 or by email at info@townofseabrookisland.org.
+For assistance during normal operating hours (Monday to Friday, 8:00 am to 4:00 pm), please contact us by phone at (843) 768-9121 or by email at [email protected].
 The town’s Code Enforcement Officers and Beach Patrol will remain active on the island as long as it is safe for them to do so.
 All public meetings have been cancelled through April 30th, with the exception of emergency meetings.
 Protect Yourself and Others To minimize the risk of exposure and to prevent the spread of COVID-19, the CDC recommends that individuals take the following precautions:

 More Information For general questions about COVID-19, please contact the SC Department of Health and Environmental Control (SCDHEC) Care Line at (855) 472-3432.
 Staff will be available to answer calls from 8:00 am to 6:00 pm seven days a week.
 For the most reliable information about COVID-19, including what to do if you or a loved one is experiencing symptoms, residents are strongly encouraged to visit official resources, including the SCDHEC and CDC websites.
 Official updates from the Town of Seabrook Island will continue to be posted on the following channels: